gabrieldesouzaa/team/QUICK_START.md

 # Onboard AI – Quick Start Guide
+QUICK_START.md
+🚀 Onboard AI – Quick Start Guide

+Welcome to Onboard AI, your digital assistant for fast, simple, and compliant onboarding in healthcare environments.
+This Quick Start Guide is formatted specifically for GitHub using clear headers and bold-wrapped bullet lines.

+📌 What Is Onboard AI?

+Onboard AI helps new hires, patients/clients, and administrators complete onboarding tasks quickly and accurately using AI automation.

+This guide covers:

+** New Hire Onboarding **
+** Client / Patient Intake **
+** AI-Generated Service Quotes **

 ## Welcome to Onboard AI, your digital assistant for fast, simple, and compliant onboarding in healthcare settings.
 This guide will help you get started and complete your first tasks in just a few minutes.

  What Is Onboard AI?
 Onboard AI is an easy-to-use platform that helps new hires, patients/clients, and administrators complete onboarding tasks quickly.
 It uses AI to automate paperwork, answer questions, verify information, and guide you step-by-step.
 This guide will walk you through three core features:
-- ** Completing new‑hire onboarding
+- Completing new‑hire onboarding
-- ** Submitting client/patient intake forms
+- Submitting client/patient intake forms
-- ** Generating an AI-powered service quote
+- Generating an AI-powered service quote

 You do NOT need technical experience.
 Just follow the steps below.